rust-lang/book/src/ch06-02-match.md

 If we were to call `value_in_cents(Coin::Quarter(UsState::Alaska))`, `coin` will be `Coin::Quarter(UsState::Alaska)`.
 When we compare that value with each of the match arms, none of them match until we reach `Coin::Quarter(state)`.
-At that point, the variable `state` will be bound to the value `UsState::Alaska`.
+At that point, the variable `state` will have the value `UsState::Alaska`.
 We can then use that variable in the `println!`, thus getting the inner state value out of the `Coin` enum variant for `Quarter` and enabling us to print "State quarter from Alaska!".